pinellas-dsa/pinellas-evictions/README.md

 - [Architecture Decision Records](docs/adrs)
 - [Project Scoping Document](docs/project-scope.md)
 - [Data Dictionary](docs/data-dictionary.md)
-- ... <!-- other relevant documents should be added to the docs/ directory and linked here -->

 ## Getting Started

 ### Prerequisites

-- Python installed on your local machine, preferably a version between 3.7 and 3.9
+- Python installed on your local machine, preferably a version between 3.9 and 3.10.
+(Built on 3.9.5)

 In order to check which version of python you have installed, run the following in your command line, and the output should look something like this: